 Oddly enough, Duncan once worked as a bodyguard for Tupac's archrival, the Notorious B.I.G.

 Tucker was really good friends with the late King of Pop, Michael Jackson.
-He testified as the final witness for the defense in Jackson's child-molestation trial, alleging that one of Jackson's accusers' mothers had mental health issues.
+He testified as the final witness for the defense in Jackson's child-molestation trial.

 Tucker also famously performed Jackson's "Don't Stop 'Til You Get Enough" in Rush Hour 2.
 One of Tucker's best Jackson-adjacent roles, however, came as Jackson's sidekick in the music video for "You Rock My World."